bargavj/EvaluatingDPML/README.md

     - 'yeom_ai' prints the privacy leakage due to Yeom et al. attribute inference attack
 - `--silent` specifies if the plot values are to be displayed (0) or not (1 - default)
 - `--fpr_threshold` sets the False Positive Rate threshold (refer the paper)
+- `--venn` plots the venn diagram of members identified by MI attack across two runs when set to 1, otherwise it does not plot when set to 0 (default).
+This functionality works only when `--function=3`

 ## Revisiting Membership Inference under Realistic Assumptions